openshift/compliance-operator/doc/troubleshooting.md

 Operator.
 The information can be useful either to diagnose a problem or provide information in a bug report.

-Please refer to the README for general information about the API objects.
+Please refer to the README for general information about the operator and to a (CRD document)[crds.md] to learn more API objects.

 ## General tips